AntonioMLancuentra/deploying-ai/05_src/assignment_chat/readme.md

-This is a chat client that provides finantial information on a niche subset of organizations: all Mexican organizations that reported a form 6-K to the Securities Exchange Commission ("SEC") during the last four (4) years.
+This is a chat client that provides financial  information on a niche subset of organizations: all Mexican organizations that reported a form 6-K to the Securities Exchange Commission ("SEC") during the last four (4) years.
 The companies are contained in the following table:

               Name	                                                                        Exchange	Ticker      Currency
         CEMEX, S.A.B. de C.V.
 XNYS	      CX	      USD